 Labels and Tags in AWS VPC

 When you onboard an AWS VPC to CDO, CDO reads all AWS VPC tags as part of the configuration.
 That is, they are copied from AWS and stored in CDO's database.
-These tags are represented as CDO labels, which can be viewed in the Devices & Services page, just like labels on any other device type.
+These tags are represented as CDO labels, which can be viewed on the Devices & Services page, just like labels on any other device type.
 If you delete the existing labels or create new labels from CDO, these changes are not synchronized to the AWS VPC.
 You must manually make the same changes using the AWS console.
 VPC Tags that are created or modified in the AWS console after the AWS VPC has been onboarded will not be stored in CDO's copy of the configuration or detected as an out-of-band change.

 How to filter

-To filter, use the filtering options in the left hand pane of the Devices and Services, Policies, and Objects tabs:
+To filter, use the filtering options in the left-hand pane of the Devices and Services, Policies, and Objects tabs:

 - All Objects – This filter provides you all the objects available from all the devices you have on-boarded in CDO.
-This filter is useful to browse all your objects, or as a starting point to search or further apply sub filters.
+This filter is useful to browse all your objects, or as a starting point to search or further apply sub-filters.

 - Shared Objects – This quick filter shows you all the Objects that CDO has found to be shared on more than one device.

-- Objects By Device – Lets you pick a specific device so that you can see objects found on selected device.
+- Objects By Device – Lets you pick a specific device so that you can see objects found on the selected device.

-Sub filters – Within each main filter, there are sub filters you can apply to further narrow down your selection.
-These sub-filters are based on Object Type – Network, Service, Protocol etc.
+Sub filters – Within each main filter, there are sub-filters you can apply to further narrow down your selection.
+These sub-filters are based on Object Type – Network, Service, Protocol, etc.